elkyc/ElkycCoreSDK/README.md

     public var accessToken: String?
 }
 ```

+- **isInDebug**, bool variable, if true then you will see additional logs, false by default
+- **faceSDKServiceURL**, string where you can set custom faceSDK Url.

 CustomHostConfiguration is a struct where you can configure your custom host.
 This struct has a bunch of rules and properties, they intersect with each other, so I will describe them in detail.